discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Enable Logins

 By default, people can log in here with local accounts, Google, or Yahoo.
-Want people to log in here with &hellip;
+Some common forms of login require a bit of additional configuration: &hellip;

 - **Twitter** &rarr; [walkthrough with screenshots](https://meta.discourse.org/t/configuring-twitter-login-for-discourse/13395)
 - **Facebook** &rarr; [walkthrough with screenshots](https://meta.discourse.org/t/configuring-facebook-login-for-discourse/13394)